 disciplines and chronological periods listed on the IBCLC Detailed Content Outline.

-Complete at least 90 hours of education in human lactation and breastfeeding within the 5 years immediately prior to applying for the exam.
+Complete at least 95 hours of education in human lactation and breastfeeding, including 5 hours focused on communication skills, within the 5 years immediately prior to applying for the exam.

 - Includes in-person presentations, online education, distance learning and independent study modules.

 - Education may be from an IBLCE verified Continuing Education Recognition Points (CERP) Provider, but it is not required to be.

 - Education is to be on topics that are specific to lactation and breastfeeding, examples of which can be found on the IBCLC Detailed Content Outline.